adsouza/Euclidean-Geometry/README.md

 Computing the perimeter of the square that inscribes a circle is slightly more involved.
 We can use the radius to compute the length of the square's dimensions and then use those to compute its perimeter.

+Similarly, we can compute the number of diagonals for all polygons if we know how many sides they have.